Here is a complete short story, The Second Phial. It is set in the Moscow of 1993.

 In the morning I sat by Lyuba’s bed, waiting for her to wake, leafing through an old scientific journal.
 I could feel nothing yet, that would take another twenty-four hours.
 By then she would be in Chicago.
 She opened her eyes and saw me.
 And closed them, shaking her head from side to side.

 ‘Vadim Ivanovich, I feel shitty.
 Such a dream!’
 She sat bolt upright and looked around the room.
 I had gathered up her clothes and thrown them loosely over her bed-side chair, the way she always did.
 The table was back where it belonged, behind the television.
 I had put away the dinner things, and done the washing-up.
 She shook her head again and reached her hand underneath the bedclothes, feeling herself.
 But I had thought of that and put her under the shower after she had passed out the night before.
 There was nothing to betray me but her memory.

 ‘Ready for the big day?
-Quite a bit of vodka you had last night.’
+Quite a bit of vodka you had.’
 I rubbed my eyes.
 ‘You’ll be in Chicago tonight.’

 Lyuba nodded, her forehead creased.
 She tugged at her night dress.
 ‘I don’t remember putting this on.
 Did you help me to bed last night?’

 ‘Have another drink,’ I said, and held up the empty vodka bottle.
 ‘Time you found yourself a husband, little Lyuba, you can’t hold your liquor any more.’

 Lyuba ate no breakfast, even though I’d made her kasha with sugar, the way she used to like it.
 She sat staring out of the window at the bare trees, getting up twice to check her passport with its US visa and her Finnair tickets.
 At last it was time.